-The second module is divided into 4 sections, whose goals are to:
+The second module is divided into 4 sections, where the goals are to:

-- Provide information to adapt physical activity to people with CKD and ESRD - Offer practical tools that help carers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful information to adapt physical activity to people with CKD and ESRD - Practical tools that help careers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful information on fistulas for people with CKD who are going to receive hemodialysis treatment. - Practical tools for the CKD patient and her carer on fistula care. - Acquire the necessary knowledge about some common problems in patients with kidney diseases.
+- Provide information to adapt physical activity to people with CKD and ESRD - Offer practical tools that help carers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful information to adapt physical activity to people with CKD and ESRD - Practical tools that help careers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful eCourse for informal carers of patients with Chronic kidney disease information on Home Courses E_EN Module 2 Self-assessment test Preview fistulas for people with CKD who are Quiz navigation Please reply to the following questions to assess your knowledge of this unit.
+Note that going to receive i 1 2 3 4 5 hemodialysis Start a new preview treatment.
+What mineral can easily pass from food to water?
+Practical tools for the CKD patient O a Potassium O b.
+Calcium and their O c.
+Phosphorous caregiver on - Acquire the necessary knowledge about common problems that patients with kidney diseases experience.